 Some large scale events that I have assisted with coordination from a media relations standpoint include the 2013 NCAA Women’s Basketball First and Second Round at Carnesecca Arena, 2014/2017 NCAA Men’s Basketball Regional hosted at Madison Square Garden, Coach K’s 1,000th win at Madison Square Garden on January 25, 2015 and the Chris Mullin Introductory Press Conference as the 20th coach in St. John’s program history.

-My interests include facility management, event management, regional sports networks, media relations, digital media rights, social media and college athletic administration.
-I am very active on my personal twitter account: @BarneySTJ, and enjoy sharing interesting articles related to the sports field.
+My interests include facility management, event management, linear television programming, broadcasting, media relations, digital media rights, social media and college athletic administration.
+I am active on my personal twitter account: @BarneySTJ, and enjoy sharing interesting articles related to the sports field.